sqlxpert/lights-off-aws/README.md

 [service control policy](#service-control-policy)
 does _not_ cover `sched-set-Enable-true` and `sched-set-Enable-false` tags on CloudFormation stacks (or StackSets, whose tags would be copied to member stack instances).
-CloudFormation authorizes stack update requests that include stack tag changes, even if the changes conflict with conditions on `cloudformation:TagResource` and `cloudformation:UntagResource`&nbsp;.
-Because [UpdateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_UpdateStack.html#:~:text=tags.-,If%20you%20don't%20specify,CloudFormation%20doesn't%20modify%20the%20stack's%20tags.) works by overwriting the entire set of tags, IAM policy conditions can't distinguish adding a tag from preserving the value of an existing tag.
+Because [UpdateStack](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_UpdateStack.html#:~:text=tags.-,If%20you%20don't%20specify,CloudFormation%20doesn't%20modify%20the%20stack's%20tags.) overwrites the entire set of tags, distinguishing between adding a tag, preserving an existing tag's value, explicitly removing a tag, and removing a tag by removing all tags, requires multiple IAM policy statements for each tag key.
+Only privileged roles should be allowed to create and update CloudFormation stacks/StackSets, including their tags.

 </details>